Tyrrrz/CliWrap/Readme.md

 The code above spawns a child process and then asynchronously waits for it to exit.
 After the task is completed, you get a `CommandResult` object that contains the exit code and runtime information.

 By default, CliWrap pipes stdin, stdout, stderr to its own equivalent of `/dev/null`, to avoid potential deadlocks and unnecessary memory allocations.
-This is fine for typical use cases where you just want to run a command and don't really care about what it writes to the console.
+This is perfect for use cases where you just want to run a command and don't really care about its interactions with the console.

-> Note: unless configured otherwise, `ExecuteAsync()` throws a `CommandExecutionException` if the underlying process returns a non-zero exit code, which usually indicates an execution failure.
-You can choose to [disable this check](#configuring-arguments-and-other-options) if you want.

-Command execution is completely stateless (as far as CliWrap is concerned) and can be repeated as many times as needed.
+Commands are also completely stateless (as far as CliWrap is concerned) and can be executed as many times as needed.
 Every call to `ExecuteAsync()` spawns a new process:

 ```csharp
 var cmd = Cli.Wrap("path/to/exe").WithArguments("--foo bar");